Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Shopify vs GoDaddy pricing: key takeaways

-GoDaddy is the winner of this round: Pick GoDaddy if you're on a budget
+GoDaddy is the winner in this round: Pick GoDaddy if you're on a budget

 Shopify vs GoDaddy: comparison summary

 Both Shopify and GoDaddy have their strengths and drawbacks.
 Whether you end up with a GoDaddy or Shopify depends on your needs.
-However, this comparison did highlight one biggest difference - Shopify is a web builder, entirely dedicated to eCommerce sites, while GoDaddy is a multipurpose builder.
+However, this comparison highlights one big difference: Shopify is a web builder that is entirely dedicated to eCommerce sites, while GoDaddy is an attractive multipurpose option.

 Features | Winner | Verdict |